tomaszsmaruj25/Connecting-Siemens-PLC-with-Azure-and-Visual-Studio/README.md

 <img src="assets/Visual-final.PNG" width="350">

 Note: The main aim of the project was to deal with the subject of IOT and connecting the device with a cloud database, so the application is very simple.
-In further projects, I will focus on solutions to connect with the base and visualization - such as, for example, Django.
+In further projects, I will focus on solutions to connect with the base and visualization - for example, Django.

 Thanks for reading, I hope my tutorial was helpful.

 Author: Tomasz Smaruj

-email: tomasz.smaruj@wp.pl